 The Soledad Au-Ag-Cu property is located in the Yanacocha - Pierina epithermal precious metals Tertiary-aged volcanic belt of the Central Andes, approximately 34 km south of the Pierina gold mine.
+The property is currently subject to a farm-out and sale agreement to Chakana Resources S.A.C. ("Chakana").

 The property comprises a cluster of nine mineralized hydrothermal quartz tourmaline-sulphide breccia bodies and quartz tourmaline veins in an extensively altered system exposed over an area of approximately 2 km by 2 km.
 The multiple quartz-tourmaline mineralized structures measure up to 500m long and 10m wide, and there are numerous polymetallic veins with Ag-Cu-Pb-Zn mineralization currently being mined by third parties located adjacent and to the south-east of the Soledad property.
 On the property, an advanced argillic cap is exposed at higher elevations, with observed quartz-alunite, granular silica, vuggy silica, anomalous gold/silver, and the presence of pathfinder elements.
-This advanced argillic cap is interpreted as a lithocap with potential for undiscovered porphyry style mineralization at depth, as evidenced by clasts of porphyry-style mineralization observed within the breccias, and the observed alteration in core indicating assemblages of quartz-biotite-magnetite-pyrite-pyrrhotite-chalcopyrite that confirm potential for porphyry-type mineralization at depth.
+This advanced argillic cap is interpreted as a lithocap with potential for undiscovered porphyry style mineralization at depth, as evidenced by clasts of porphyry-style mineralization observed within the breccias, and the observed alteration in core indicating assemblages of quartz-biotite-magnetite-pyrthe-techalcopyrite that confirm potential for porphyry-type mineralization at depth.
 The Company owns 3 concessions with a net area of 10.55 sq. km.